Can grandparents buy life insurance for their grandchildren?

 • Transferring policy ownership from yourself to a grandchild can sometimes remove the policy from your estate (if applicable) and avoid federal estate taxes.

-• The new owner of the policy must be an adult over the age of majority or a trust (such as an irrevocable life insurance trust).
+• The new owner of the policy must be a legal adult or a trust (such as an irrevocable life insurance trust).

-• The new owner can also be the named beneficiary.
+• The new policy owner can also be the named beneficiary.

-• Life insurance ownership transfer is typically irrevocable and you’ll no longer have the right to change beneficiaries.
+• Life insurance ownership transfer is typically irrevocable — meaning you can’t reverse the process — and you’ll no longer have the right to change beneficiaries.

 • If you die within three years of transferring ownership, the value of the life insurance policy would be included in your estate.
 The policy may be subject to estate taxes.

-Before making any changes to your life insurance policy, consult with a financial advisor or lawyer who can confirm whether the above considerations are true for your specific situation.
+Before making any changes to your life insurance policy, consult with a financial advisor or lawyer who can confirm whether any of the above considerations apply to your specific situation.

 Alternatives options to life insurance for children